-Alexander Hamilton was probably the first, if not earliest, recorded case of extreme caffeine addiction: He drank 10 cups of black coffee a day.
+Alexander Hamilton was probably the first if not the earliest recorded case of extreme caffeine addiction: He drank 10 cups of black coffee a day.
 One must wonder how bad it was to have his severe insomnia and hyperactivity.

 In Game 7 of the 2015 conference semifinals, Matthew Dellavedova of the Cleveland Cavaliers supplemented his usual pre-game coffee with half-time coffee to spur a depleted Cavs team to victory.

 Probably the most serious political crisis in the GDR after the 1953 revolts and before the events that led to its fall was related to coffee. that other wiki has an article on it.
 Basically, the GDR ran out of hard currency to buy coffee at a time when the world market prices hit a new high.
-As Saxony (than as now the culturally dominant region of East Germany) was renowned for its "coffee culture" centuries before the GDR rolled around, this became Serious Business; for comparison, East Germans spent as much per year on coffee as they did on furniture, and twice as much as they spent on shoes.
+As Saxony (then as now the culturally-dominant region of East Germany) was renowned for its "coffee culture" centuries before the GDR rolled around, this became Serious Business; for comparison, East Germans spent as much per year on coffee as they did on furniture, and twice as much as they spent on shoes.
 On no other topic did the GDR government ever get so many letters of complaint.
 And we are talking about a regime that most of the time had a shortage of decent housing.
-Eventually the GDR resolved the problem by helping Vietnam (which up to that point had no coffee culture or cultivation whatsoever) become the second largest coffee producer in the world.
+Eventually, the GDR resolved the problem by helping Vietnam (which up to that point had no coffee culture or cultivation whatsoever) become the second largest coffee producer in the world.
 Unfortunately, it takes eight years for newly-planted coffee to be ready for the first usable harvest, which occurred in 1990, which was a bit too late for East Germany.